 Does Gingivitis Cause Bad Breath?

-Gingivitis is inflammation of the gums that results from a buildup of bacteria and plaque.
-This causes the gums to be inflamed and easily bleed.
-If you notice bleeding when you brush, it could be an early sign that you’re experiencing gingivitis.
-If you let gingivitis symptoms go untreated, the disease can develop into periodontitis, leading to the breakdown of tissue around your teeth as well as the possible loss of teeth.
+Gingivitis is inflammation of the gums, which happens when a buildup of bacteria and plaque cause the gums to swell and bleed easily.
+If you notice bleeding when you brush, it could be an early sign you’re experiencing gingivitis.
+If you let gingivitis symptoms go untreated, the disease can develop into periodontitis, leading to the breakdown of tissue around your teeth as well as possible tooth loss.

 Signs of possible gingivitis include: